ileanabuhan/ileanabuhan.github.io/_posts/2021-06-28-PI-tutorial.markdown

 ![Sampling_math]({{site.url}}/assets/img/PI-tutorial/MI_SCA.png){:class="img-responsive"}

-The savvy reader has realized that mutual information is defined as: $I(K;L)=H(K)-H(K|L)$, and we dont have variable $K|L$.
-Luckily this problem was solved, and you can see how to derive the formula of mutual information in this i[nteractive notebook.](https://github.com/ileanabuhan/Tutorial-on-entropies/blob/master/Mutual%20Entropy%20for%20SCA%20%20with%20bounds.ipynb)

 **So what is the problem?**

 Somewhat surprisingly, estimating mutual information is a challenging problem.
 I don't mean *hard* because we don't know how to use a histogram estimator (or... for a more sophisticated touch, use a kernel estimator); hard means there are no known *unbiased estimators* for mutual information *convergence* depends on the probability density.
 This means that we will always have errors when estimating mutual information.